-DCD’s Plans for Campus & Community Safety during COVID
+Fall 2021: DCD’s Plans for Campus Opening & Community Safety

 Maintaining Community Health and Safety

-Below we describe the physical and policy changes DCD has undertaken to help ensure a safe school environment, and we ask for your partnership in ensuring compliance with these protocols as well as all state safety guidelines.
+Below we describe the key elements of DCD’s plans for the 2021-2022 school year to help ensure a safe school environment, and we ask for your partnership in ensuring compliance with these protocols as well as all state safety guidelines.

 Updated Health Policies

-Everything You Need to Know in the Time of COVID
+Everything You Need to Know for the Start of School

-While we have published the school calendar for the full year, we recognize that changes may be needed regarding events and other activities as we navigate this challenging year.
-Some key changes to the calendar for this year include:
+While we have published the school calendar for the full year, we recognize that changes may be needed regarding events and other activities as we navigate another atypical year.
+Some key dates for the fall of 2021 are as follows: